ingdir/jquery-polling-plugin/README.md

 });
 ```

-Each event you create must have a unique name; otherwise, an exception is thrown.
+Each event you define with `$.definePollingEvent` must have a unique name; otherwise, an exception is thrown.
 Here is the full list of available options, with their default values:

 ```javascript